What is Depression?

-Most people experience ups and downs and it is normal to feel sad, lonely, down or stressed some of the time, particularly when we are facing challenges in our lives.
-Generally these feelings pass quite quickly but if you’re depressed you can feel persistently down for weeks or months.
+Most people experience ups and downs and it is normal to feel sad, lonely or stressed some of the time, particularly when we are facing challenges in our lives.
+Generally, these feelings pass quite quickly but if you’re depressed you can feel persistently down for weeks or months.

-Depression can run in families and be linked to genetic or environmental factors, it can occur when people are under a lot of stress and don’t feel supported, and sometimes there is no obvious reason for feeling depressed and it doesn’t have to be caused by anything bad that has happened.
+Depression could also run in families and be linked to genetic factors however sometimes there is no obvious reason for feeling depressed and it doesn’t have to be caused by anything bad that has happened.